|Salary:||From £29,619 per annum|

 Please note, this post is permanent and full time at 37 hours per week.

-We are seeking a motivated, organised and collaborative learning technologist (known locally as Digital Education Developer) to support the University of Lincoln’s Medical School.
-The role of Digital Education Developer (Medical School) will join the University at a pivotal moment and play a critical role in helping to shape the delivery of online learning across the Medical School.
+We are seeking a motivated, organised and collaborative learning technologist (known locally as Digital Education Developer) to support the University of Lincoln’s digital education strategy.
+The role of Digital Education Developer will join the University at a pivotal moment and play a critical role in helping to shape the delivery of online learning.

 The role holder will bring a co-ordinated and proactive approach to the support and enhancement of, and innovation in, digital education and engagement in furtherance of the University of Lincoln’s strategic agenda.